hosseinphy/hazizi.github.io/_posts/2021-11-19-Sentiment_analysis.md

 'business_id': 'uGykseHzyS5xAMWoN6YUqA'
 }
 ```

-The target labels (i.e. *stars*) are pulled from data and saved in a separate list.
+The target labels (i.e., *stars*) are pulled from data and saved in a separate list.

 ## Data preprocessing
-To slightly clean up the text, we remove special characters:
+We slightly cleaned up the text by removing special characters:

 ```python
 def pre_processor(doc):
     doc = re.sub("(\\W)+"," ",doc)
     return doc
 ```
-This function can be provided as a paramter of TfidfVectorizer
+This function is provided as a custom preprocessing parameter of TfidfVectorizer

 ## Feature engineering
 - Stop words, tokenization and Lemmatization are done using spaCy, as shown in the snippet below.
-   - We considered apperence of both single words and pairs of consecutive words (bi-grams).
+- We considered appetence of both single words and pairs of consecutive words (bi-grams).
-   - Using the __tf-idf__ values of words or n-grams.
+- Using the `__tf-idf__` values of words or n-grams.

 ```python
 from spacy.lang.en.stop_words import STOP_WORDS